oclockvn/jira-extension/README.md

 - `popup.css`: Styles for the popup
 - `popup.js`: JavaScript for the popup functionality
 - `background.js`: Background service worker script
+- `content.js`: Content script that runs in the context of web pages
 - `util.js`: Utility functions for reuse across the extension
   - `toSnakeCase()`: Converts strings to snake-case format